Social Media & Electronic Comms Policy

 These procedures will ensure that a complete and proper record of all correspondence is kept.

-Do not forward personal information on to other people or groups outside of the Parish Council, this includes names, addresses, email, IP addresses and cookie identifiers.
+Do not forward personal information on to other people or groups outside of the Council, this includes names, addresses, email, IP addresses and cookie identifiers.

 Messaging Platforms

-Members and the Clerk may use a variety of forms of messaging as a convenient way to communicate at times.
+Councillors and the Clerk may use a variety of forms of messaging as a convenient way to communicate at times.
 All are reminded that this policy also applies to such messages.

 Video Conferencing e.g. Zoom